laurynas-karvelis/zeroad-token-ts/README.md

 For more example implementations such as `Express.js`, `Hono` or `Fastify`, please go to [see more examples](https://github.com/laurynas-karvelis/zeroad-token/tree/main/examples/).

 P.S.: Each web request coming from active subscriber using their Zero Ad Network browser extension will incur a tiny fraction of CPU computation cost to verify the token data matches its encrypted signature.
-On modern web infrasctructure a request execution time will increase roughly by ~0.08ms to 0.2ms or so.
+On modern web infrastructure a request execution time will increase roughly by ~0.08ms to 0.2ms or so.
 Mileage might vary, but the impact is minimal.

 # Final thoughts